u-barnwal/TodoList-svelte/README.md

-> This is the exact replica of this project is shown in [Fireship Tutorial](https://youtu.be/043h4ugAj4c).
-Checkout the `master` branch for updated better version.
+> This is the exact replica of how this project is shown in [Fireship Tutorial](https://youtu.be/043h4ugAj4c).
+Checkout the **[master](https://github.com/u-barnwal/TodoList-svelte/tree/master)** branch for updated better version.

 # TodoList Svelte
 Simple todo list web application built with SvelteJS and Firestore and Google Authentication.

 ## Samples
 Following images are linked to their full size.
-Better version on `master` branch

 <a href="./samples/list.png">
   <img align="center" src="./samples/list.png" width="45%" />